 France, outside of Jargeau, the Loire Valley, in June of 1429

-Joan of Arc, the Maid of Orleans, Supreme Commander of the French Army, and a young girl only seventeen years of age, the youngest child of either sex in the recorded history of humanity to hold supreme command of a nation’s military (Twain 2007), prepares with her devoted troops to assault the English stronghold in this city while on her campaign to win France back from English occupation, to clear the way for the crowning of Charles VII in Reims as the legitimate King of France, and all in obedience to the will of God as commanded by her voices from heaven.
+Joan of Arc, the Maid of Orleans, prepares her devoted troops to assault the English stronghold in Jargeau while on her campaign to win France back from English occupation.
+She will clear the way for the crowning of Charles VII in Reims as the legitimate King of France in obedience to the will of God as commanded by her voices from heaven.
 No less than St. Michael the Archangel communicated the earliest of these messages during her childhood.